mimblewimble/grin/doc/contracts.md

 ### Notes on the Bitcoin setup

 Prior to completing the atomic swap, Bob needs to know Alice's public key.
-Bob would then create an outpout on the Bitcoin blockchain with a 2-of-2 multisig similar to `alice_pubkey secret_pubkey 2 OP_CHECKMULTISIG`.
+Bob would then create an output on the Bitcoin blockchain with a 2-of-2 multisig similar to `alice_pubkey secret_pubkey 2 OP_CHECKMULTISIG`.
 This should be wrapped in an `OP_IF` so Bob can get his money back after an agreed-upon time and all of this can even be wrapped in a P2SH.
 Here `secret_pubkey` is `x*G`